thuvh/monasca-api/docs/monasca-api-spec.md

 * state_updated_start_time (string, optional) - The start time in ISO 8601 combined date and time format in UTC.
 * offset (integer, optional)
 * limit (integer, optional)
-* sort_by (string, optional) - Comma separated list of fields to sort by, defaults to 'alarm_id'.
-Fields may be followed by 'asc' or 'desc' to set the direction, ex 'severity desc'
+* sort_key (string, optional) - Comma separated list of fields to sort by, defaults to 'alarm_id'.
-Allowed fields for sort_by are: 'alarm_id', 'alarm_definition_id', 'state', 'severity', 'lifecycle_state', 'link', 'state_updated_timestamp', 'updated_timestamp', 'created_timestamp'
+Allowed fields for sort_key are: 'alarm_id', 'alarm_definition_id', 'state', 'severity', 'lifecycle_state', 'link', 'state_updated_timestamp', 'updated_timestamp', 'created_timestamp'
+* sort_dir (string, optional) - Results will be sorted in the direction DIR.
+Accepted values are asc (default) for ascending or desc for descending.

 #### Request Body
 None.